First Nation angered by B.C. inland port's failure to have ancestral remains reburied where they were found | CBC News

 The Ashcroft Terminal is a major inland transloading and container storage distribution centre that serves the main lines of the Canadian National and Canadian Pacific railways.

-The terminal sits on 670 acres of land on the Thompson River near Ashcroft, B.C., within the traditional territory of the Stucuws First Nation.
+The terminal sits on 670 acres of land on the Thompson River near Ashcroft, B.C., within the traditional territory of the St'uxwtews First Nation.

 The current expansion project involves laying more track and making room for more trains and trucks to load and unload cargo.